 • Riding Boots - it is important to have correct shoes or boots for horse riding.
 Jodhpur or ankle boots with a rubber sole are recommended but sturdy shoes with a definite heel are acceptable (such as walking boots)

 • Half Chaps - these are great when worn with ankle boots and help prevent the stirrup leathers rubbing against your legs

 • Fleece - Although the weather is generally very warm, the evenings can be a bit cooler

 • Warm layers - At times the evening temperature drops significantly

 • Casual Clothes - for when out of the saddle

 • Water Bottle - it's very important to drink a lot of water when it's hot, especially when doing physical activities

-• Raincoat - it is always a wise idea to pack a waterproof/ windproof jacket and also light waterproof trousers in the winter!
+• Raincoat - it is always a wise idea to pack a light waterproof/ windproof jacket and also light waterproof trousers in the winter!

 • Personal Items - toiletries, any medicines you require and please be sure to take inset repellent and plenty of sun cream